jluttine/CryptOS/README.md

-# CryptOS: Secure live offline OS for cryptocurrencies
+# CryptOS: Live offline OS for cryptocurrencies

 - Run directly from a DVD or USB stick securely without internet connection.